 “Detrimental Tendencies” is a prime example of Senn’s style, drawing on relatable life experiences to craft heartfelt, folksy-country-rock tunes that are full of humor, life and feeling.
 He has appeared solo, with a single accompaniment, or leading a trio, engaging the audience at will between songs and creating an intimate concert experience, replete with storytelling and personal anecdotes linked to the tunes.

 This is the first time that Senn has worked with a full band, inviting along a number of fellow musicians to record under the direction of Martin Shears at Tahoe Production House.
 The album includes a number of solo Senn tracks, but primarily features the full band.
 It was recorded over the fall and winter of 2017-2018.

-For the Casey’s release party, Senn will kick the night off with a solo set, before inviting the group onstage to finish the night off in full-bore fashion.
+For the Casey’s release party, Senn opened the night off with a solo set, before inviting the group onstage to finish the night off in full-bore fashion.